jlbradley1844/jlbradley1844.github.io/_posts/2022-10-02-materialism-redux.md

 ## Materialism, Revisited
 As a Baha'i, generally, one is concerned about love, justice and unity.
 And we believe that indeed, this is what animates all religions.
 Others may disagree, but this is our belief.
-Depending on the culture, the incompatibilities are going to vary.
+Depending on the culture, the incompatibilities between our _religion-in-theory_ and the _religion-at-it-is-practices_ are going to vary.
+But this is topic for another post; this post is about an impediment to love, justice and unity.

-If you review the more recent Baha'i writings - particularly the more recent letters from our Universal House of Justice, they have identified the main impediments to the growth of this world view in
-"the West" is, specifically the version refined in the United States.
-These center around:
+If you review the more recent Baha'i writings - particularly the more recent letters from our Universal House of Justice, they have identified the main impediments to these values in "the West," specifically in the United States, center around these social flaws:
 * Materialism,
 * Individualism, and
 * Racism.

 Of these, racism is already acknowledged as a social wrong, so let's skip over that.
-As far as individualism, it is clear from the writings that what is meant is a certain sort of libertarian attitude that says "I am not my brother's keeper," one where people are felt to have no responsibilities at all to humanity as a whole.
-As individualistic as most Americans are, my guess this is still not an attitude that many hold.
-So broadly, both racism and excessive individualism would be recognized by Americans as generally bad things, whether one regards them as collective evils or simply as personal failings.
+As far as individualism, it is clear from the writings that the "inidivualism" referred to is a certain sort of libertarian attitude that says "I am not my brother's keeper," one where people are felt to have no responsibilities at all to humanity as a whole.
+As individualistic as most Americans are, my guess this is still not an attitude that most hold.
+Broadly, both racism and excessive individualism would be recognized by Americans as generally bad things, whether one regards them as collective evils or simply as personal failings.

-Materialism, on the other hand, is more deeply embedded.
+Materialism, on the other hand, is more deeply embedded in western culture.
 And one may rightly ask just what sort of "materialism" is condemned by the Baha'i writings.
 This is because there are two meanings to materialism:
 * Philosophical: the belief that everything that exists is material and can be studied by scientific properties.
-* Perjorative: one who is overly-concerned about owning things, particularly signifiers of status, such as large estates and expensive clothing, and is prone to overconsumption.
+* Perjorative: a description applied to someone who is overly-concerned about owning things, particularly signifiers of status - expensive cars, large estates, jewelry, etc. - and is prone to overconsumption.

 If one is talking about the latter, then here again, most Americans would also agree with Baha'is that this represents a personal failing worth fixing.
-Unfortunately, its elimination is a bit of an uphill battle because consumerism - the glorification of material consumption - is unavoidabley embedded in American society due to the many channels of media that glorify it, thanks to their dependence on commercial sponsorship.
-Sometimes it's hard to tell the difference between the content and the commercials.
-You can probably think of people who are hooked on TV shows and YouTube channels dedicated to celebrating the lifestyles of hedonistic celebrities, celebrities whose only marketable skill is conspicuous consumption taken over a series of extremely expensive vacations.
+Unfortunately, its elimination is a bit of an uphill battle because consumerism - the glorification of material consumption - is unavoidabley embedded in American society.
+That's thanks the many channels of media that glorify it; most media is dependent on commercial sponsorship.
+Indeed, sometimes it's hard to tell the difference between the content and the commercials.
+You probably know people who are hooked on TV shows and YouTube channels dedicated to celebrating the lifestyles of hedonistic celebrities, celebrities whose only marketable skill is conspicuous consumption publicly displayed over a series of extremely expensive vacations.
 Some of the viewers keep viewing even knowing the fact that most of those expensive things and vacations are placed in the show by undisclosed commercial sponsers wanting to push the hunger for these items on the viewers...

-Still, just as most Americans seem baffled by the values of a relative they'd regard as a hardened racist, they're also slightly bewildered by the values of people who are eager viewers of those glorifying the lifestyles of excessive consumption.
-So I think most Americans would agree with the Baha'is on this.
+Still, just as most Americans seem baffled by the values of a relative they'd regard as a hardened racist, most also probably slightly look down on these lifestyles of access, thinking "If I won the lottery, I certainly wouldn't waste my money in that fashion."
+Here again, I think most Americans would agree with the Baha'is on this.

 So when Baha'i authorities are condemning materialism, they're talking about materialism